Top 10 Leading Indicators in Trading You Should Know in 2026

 2. Stochastic Oscillator

-This indicator compares a particular closing price to a range of prices over a set period.
-It works best in sideways or range-bound markets and consists of two lines: %K and %D.
+The Stochastic Oscillator compares a closing price with its recent high-low range over a set period.
+It works best in sideways or range-bound markets and uses two lines, %K and %D, to show momentum shifts.

 3. Moving Average Convergence Divergence (MACD)